microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/devicetemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents property values that are common to a set of [device](../resources/device.md) objects.
 The properties on the template are stamped on any **device** object that is created based on this template.

-An admin on the customer's tenant calls the [Create deviceTemplate](../api/template-post-devicetemplates.md) API for this entity.
-Values for **mutualTlsOauthConfigurationId**, **mutualTlsOauthConfigurationTenantId**, **deviceAuthority**, and so on, are provided to the customer by the device authority (manufacturer or reseller).

-The **deviceTemplate** is immutable.
+This object is immutable.

 Inherits from [directoryObject](../resources/directoryobject.md).